icerpc/icerpc-docs/pages/slice/language-reference/grammar.md

 ### Lexical grammar

-TODO add a diagram for explaining how a comment lexer transitions between modes. since it's lexical grammar also has some context dependency.
+TODO add a diagram for explaining how a comment lexer transitions between modes, since it's lexical grammar also has some context dependency.

 ```EBNF